 The way in which an off-the-plan property is sold can vary depending on the developer.
 For instance, the developer may be able to alter the design of the property without the buyer’s approval or buyers may need to pay more if the cost of construction varies.
 Again, ensure that you closely review the contract of sale before committing to a transaction so you don't get caught out.

-As an owner-occupier, Arnaud and his partner decided to purchase an off-the-plan apartment in Sydney’s CBD for $925,000.
+Arnaud decided to purchase an off-the-plan apartment in Sydney’s CBD for $925,000.

-After inspecting the display apartment, they researched the area and compared the price of the apartment to surrounding properties, and were pleased to learn that it was priced at under market value.
-They then decided to consult a mortgage broker and took out a variable home loan over a 30 year period.
+After inspecting the display apartment, he researched the area and compared the price of the apartment to surrounding properties, and was pleased to learn that it was priced at under market value.
+So he consulted a mortgage broker and took out a variable home loan over a 30 year period.

-However, the original developer could not finance the work, so it sold the project to another developer.
-This meant that the construction- which was originally meant to take 1.5 years- look much longer than originally anticipated.
+However, the original developer could not finance the construction of the building so it sold the project to another developer.
+This meant that the construction, which was originally meant to take 1.5 years, took much longer than originally anticipated.
 Arnaud explains:

 “One day we received a letter and they said they had sold the project to another developer.
 The first developer we trusted because that’s who we bought the property from, we checked their registration so we knew we would get something quality.
 But we didn’t know who the new developer would be.
 Not only is it not going to be finished on time, but you then have to research the new developer and make the decision about whether you want to stay or get out, it was stressful.
-We were meant to move in by December 2013, and we moved in July 2015, just 3 months ago."
+We were meant to move in by December 2013.
+Instead we ended up moving into the apartment in July 2015."